nicolasloizeau/nicolasloizeau/README.md

 Maintaining [CitationTree.org](https://www.citationtree.org) .

+*What I cannot create, I do not understand*, Feynman

+*Science is what we understand well enough to explain to a computer; art is everything else*, Knuth

 <!--
 **nicolasloizeau/nicolasloizeau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.